lvxuan12/SCSES/README.md

 to`work_path/imputation/cell_similarity/cell.similars.rds` and
 `work_path/imputation/cell_similarity/dyk.cell.rds`

+##### Parameters used in this step

 In this step, some parameters can be adjusted in configure file or the function parameters directly:

-##### For cell similarity networks:

-SCSES can use RBP expressions, Raw read count or Raw PSI to measure cell similarities.
+For **cell similarity networks**, SCSES can use RBP expressions, Raw read count or Raw PSI to measure cell similarities.

 `feature_num`: the number of high variable features for PCA before calculate cell distance.